This french toast sticks recipe is the perfect way to get “hands on” with your french toast!

 Instructions

 - This is the critical part.
 So read carefully.
-When you dip your bread into the mix, do it quickly.
+When you dip your bread into the egg batter, do it quickly.
 Drop it in, flip it over, and take it out again immediately.
 This (in my humble opinion) is the key to really great french toast.
-If you allow the bread to really soak up the liquid, you will have to cook it forever in order to avoid eating raw egg.
+If you allow the bread to really soak up a ton of liquid, you will have to cook it forever in order to avoid eating raw eggs.
 And at that point, it doesn't taste very good any longer.
-You just want to coat the bread.
-Not soak it.
+You just want to coat the surface of the bread with the egg mixture.
+Do not soak it.

-- Using a non-stick pan and a very light coat of olive oil to cook the bread on both sides.
+- Using a non-stick pan, or griddle, and a very light coat of olive oil to cook the bread on both sides.
 Cook till golden brown.

 - When the toast has cooled slightly, cut it into strips (about 4 strips per slice), and serve with a bit of honey or maple syrup for dipping.